Aliases for PSMD14 Gene

 GeneCards Summary for PSMD14 Gene

 PSMD14 (Proteasome 26S Subunit, Non-ATPase 14) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Among its related pathways are Epstein-Barr virus infection and CDK-mediated phosphorylation and removal of Cdc6.
 GO annotations related to this gene include metallopeptidase activity and proteasome binding.

 UniProtKB/Swiss-Prot for PSMD14 Gene